Expect the unexpected for rivalry matchup with Florida State

 It’s here.
-The game Miami fans wait all year for.
+The game University of Miami fans wait all year for.
 The highly anticipated rivalry will be renewed.
 UM vs Florida State.

 Except this year, everything is different.